 The Reseller API allows the customer to manage contracts and their associated admin users.
 The API allows resellers to create/update/delete subcontracts and update contract resource limits.
 New contract administrators can also be created, updated, and deleted using the Reseller API.

 The Activity Log API allows the customer the retrieval of a list of activities conducted either in the DCD or in the Cloud API within a specific IONOS Cloud contract.
 Accounts of the type "Contract Owner" and "Administrator” are authorized by default to access the Activity Log API and are permitted to grant access to the Activity Log API for the "User" type accounts.

-The Monitoring API allows management of alarms and alerts of the Monitoring Service as well as retrieving a list of events that got triggered by monitoring.
-It does not return monitoring metrics which are provided by the Metrics API (see next entry).
+The Monitoring API allows the management of alarms and alerts of the Monitoring Service as well as retrieving a list of events that got triggered by monitoring.
+It does not return monitoring metrics that are provided by the Metrics API (see next entry).